awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli3-getting-started.md

 ...
 ```

 This command populates a list of available configuration options in a text editor\.
 Many of the options shown have a `null` value, these are not set by default but can be modified to update the resources in your environment\.
-See [Configuration Options](command-options.md) for more information about these options\.
+See [Configuration options](command-options.md) for more information about these options\.

-## eb terminate<a name="ebcli3-basics-terminate"></a>
+## Eb terminate<a name="ebcli3-basics-terminate"></a>

 If you are done using the environment for now, use eb terminate to terminate it\.